Comedy & Cuisine 2023

 Cathedral Grade School

-We are excited for you to participate in this event.
-Your support is greatly appreciated.
-Our event chairs and committees have put in countless hours to pull together high-quality items for you to bid on and win.
+Our event chairs and committees are working hard to make a successful event dinner and auction and to pull together high-quality items for you to bid on and win.
 Please patronize our event sponsors.
 Without their partnership and support this event could not happen.

 Honorary Chairs